University of South Australia

 Be aware that the university has four different campuses, two of which are well outside the city centre.
 Consider, therefore, where you take the courses, so you do not spend too much time travelling.
 Consider also whether you prefer to live close to campus or close to town, if you have courses away from the centre.
 I lived close to the centre, had to take the train for half an hour twice a week and it was clearly preferable to stay closer to the campus.

-Make friends from all over the world during your study in Australia
+Make friends from all over the world during your studies in Adelaide.

-It is a must to see an Aussie footie match during your study
+It is a must to see an Aussie footie match during your studies in South Australia.